 I watched them gather the human parts and pile them all in one place.
 After all the invaders gathered, someone came out and examined the goods and went back into the chief’s palace.
-In an instant the chief came out, the invaders then bowed down and I bowed along with them but the chief asked me to stand up, I did slowly.
+In an instant the chief came out, the invaders then bowed down and I bowed along with them but the chief asked me to stand up.
+I did so slowly.

-One of the six elders broke the news of the dead invader to the chief, he laughed, hoping the elder was trying to tell a joke but after looking into our eyes, he became sad and filled with disbelief.
+One of the six elders broke the news of the dead invader to the chief.
+He laughed, hoping the elder was trying to tell a joke but after looking into our eyes, he became sad and filled with disbelief.

 “I told this fool to stay back but he insisted on going for the hunt.
 Where were you when my son was killed?” said the chief as he turned and stared at my direction.
 I went to my knees and uttered no word.

-“Forgive us, have mercy oh great one,” they spoke out of fear.
+“Forgive us, have mercy, oh great one,” they spoke out of fear.

 “You and your sons shall all pay for this.
 The first male of each one of you must be buried with my son and your daughters shall bear offspring for me… the one who did not birth a male I shall kill along with the new born,” said the chief.